ithinkandicode/JYDGE-Enhanced-Mod/README.md

 - Reduced costs of the last enhancement 2 slots.
   - Cyberware: 40k > 30k (Slot 4)
   - Gavel: 30k > 20k (Slot 3)
-- Reduced costs of secondary weapons.
+- Reduced costs of Specials.
   - Cost reductions are more drastic for early game unlocks, when players are likely to be saving for enhancement slots.
-- *Costs should now be low enough to buy a few new unlocks without impacting your savings as much.*
+  - *Makes it easier and faster to try new Specials as you acquire them, without impacting your savings as much.*

-## Weapons
+## Firemodes

-### New Weapon
+### New Firemode

 - Laser Shotgun!
   - This is a cut weapon from the vanilla game files, now restored.
   - The game has a limit of 14 weapons, so 1 weapon had to be sacrificed.
-So I removed the Plasma Shotgun, as Plasma Burst does something similar already.
+So I removed Plysma Spread (Plasma Shotgun), as Plasma Burst does something similar already.
   - The unused vanilla version is pretty weak.
 This new version has an improved fire rate, damage, and projectile count.
 It keeps its very long range.
-  - Unlocks after 30 medals.
+  - Unlocks after 30 medals, instead of Rypid Plasma (Plasma SMG), which unlocks at 60 instead and is more powerful.

 ### Balance & Tweaks